tejasviurka/Java_JDBC/README.md

-# JDBC Examples and Projects Repository
+# JDBC Basics and Projects Repository

 This repository contains examples and mini-projects related to **JDBC (Java Database Connectivity)**.
 Each folder focuses on specific JDBC concepts or use cases.